 The fact is, many people apply for long term disability benefits and are denied by their insurance company.
-Sometimes a person’s own doctor will diagnose them as disabled and the insurance company will deny the claim without any medical evidence.
+Sometimes a person’s own doctor will diagnose them as being disabled and unable to work but the insurance company will deny the claim without any (or insufficient) medical evidence.

 If you or someone you love has a long-term disability claim that has been denied you need an experienced personal injury lawyer you can trust to help get you the benefits you need.